robbie-cao/samd-touch/README.md

-# Qtouch on SAMD20/21 with QT6 Xplained Board
+# Touch on Atmel SAMD20/21 and QT6 Xplained Board

+A touchpad solution on Atmel SAMD20/21 and QT6 Xplained board based on ASF(Atmel Software Framework) and QTouch Surface Library.

 ## How to Build